lobrylab/PitViper/README.md

 ## Inputs

-PitViper allows you to start an analysis from raw data files such as FASTQ, an already aligned BAM file or a count matrix.
-Depending on this, the input files will be different.
+PitViper accommodates diverse input data formats, allowing you to initiate an analysis using raw data files, aligned BAM files, or a count matrix.
+The specific input requirements vary based on your starting data type.

 ### Starting from raw FASTQ files

-You will need:
+For this approach, you will need the following:

-1. Path to FATSQ files on system
+1. Path to FATSQ files on your system.
-2. A library file with three comma-separated columns without header: shRNA ID, shRNA sequence, target element.
+2. A library file comprising three comma-separated columns without headers: guide ID, guide sequence, target element.
-3. A design matrix that summary your conditions, their replicates and associated FASTQ files.
+3. A design matrix summarizing your experimental conditions, their replicates, and associated FASTQ files.

 #### Design matrix

-Let say that you have two conditions, A (control) and B (treatment), with 3 replicates for each.
-The associated matrix should look as below:
+Suppose you have two conditions, A (control) and B (treatment), each with three replicates.
+Your design matrix should be structured as follows:

 | condition | replicate | fastq                 | order |
 |-----------|-----------|-----------------------|-------|